 Late: Any bowler arriving late shall begin play and the score to count, beginning with the frame being bowled.
 Frames missed shall be credited with a 0.

 Dress Code: Bowlers must wear a collared shirt or bowling jersey.
-Male bowlers must wear dress pants or dress short.
-Female bowlers may wear skirts, slacks or dress shorts.
+Male bowlers must wear dress pants or dress shorts.
+Female bowlers may wear skirts, slacks, or dress shorts.
 Skirts and shorts must be fingertip length when arms are down at sides.
 Ordinary T-shirts will NOT be allowed.
 Jeans of any color, sweatpants, yoga pants, leggings, hats are NOT allowed.
-Any apparel depicting cigarettes, alcohol, drugs or weapons will NOT be allowed.
-Tournament manager has the right to disallow any apparel that does not meet this criteria and the tournament manager decision is final.
+Any apparel depicting cigarettes, alcohol, drugs, or weapons will NOT be allowed.
+Tournament manager has the right to disallow any apparel that does not meet these criteria and the tournament manager decision is final.

 Code of Conduct/Behavior:

 Cell phones/Headphones/Air pods or any use of electronics are strictly prohibited during game/tournament play.
-These may be used during warm-up ONLY, however cell phones can be used to calculate scores after each game.
-Individual are subject to fees or ejection for failure to comply.
+These may be used during warm-up ONLY; however, cell phones can be used to calculate scores after each game.
+Individuals are subject to fees or ejection for failure to comply.

 Unsportsmanlike conduct/behavior: This behavior will not be tolerated on the lanes or inside the tournament venue.
 Individuals are subject to fees or ejection for engaging in any improper tactics or conduct, including, but not limited to physical and verbal abuse.